kamitor/Chris-Tom-Datadom/README.md

 ## 📜 Overview
 Chris & Tom Datadom is a **containerized, modular infrastructure** designed for **secure, scalable, and research-friendly hosting**.
 It integrates key components for **networking, security, monitoring, data management, and automation** while maintaining **high availability and failover support**.

+## The suggested infrastructure

+The remainder of this plan is just a suggestion, it is not final yet; however, this gives a good indication of what we want to achieve.

 ```mermaid
 graph TD;